 - Kitchen humidity can impact a recipe.
 A winter kitchen tends to be drier due to your heating system drying out the air.
 In contrast, a kitchen in the summer can be much more humid.
 This change in humidity impacts baking as flour can soak up humidity from the air.
 Therefore, you might have to add 1-2 teaspoons of liquid in the winter if the dough is looking too dry.
 Or you might have to add 1-2 teaspoons of flour in the summer if the dough is looking too wet.
 If your kitchen is very dry or humid, you might have to add even a little more (but start with 1 teaspoon at a time until you achieve the right consistency).
 Of course, excessive kitchen humidity or dryness can impact a recipe at any time during the year (not just in the summer & winter)!

 - Be aware that some bread recipes may differ slightly between different types of bread machines.
-Therefore, please read your bread machine manufacturer’s instructions for basic bread recipes (i.e. white bread or whole wheat bread) as these are more likely to work on your individual bread machine.
+Therefore, please read your bread machine manufacturer’s instructions for basic bread recipes (e.g. white bread or whole wheat bread) as these are more likely to work on your individual bread machine.

 - Always wear oven mitts/gloves when dealing with a bread machine.
 The bread pan and the rest of the bread machine can get very hot during the baking process.
 This means that the bread pan and bread machine is likely to be very hot when you attempt to remove a baked good from the bread machine and/or bread pan.

-If you liked this recipe, please leave a comment below & give us a 5 star rating.
-It is ALWAYS great to hear from someone who has enjoyed our recipes!
+If you liked this recipe, please leave a comment & 5 star rating below.
 Jump to comment section

 Common Questions & Answers